SunbroJedi/Minecraft-in-Python/README.md

 # Minecraft-in-Python
-An alternate version of clear code's "Minecraft in Python"
+A modified version of clear code's "Minecraft in Python"